utshabasak6/Banana-Leaf-Spot-Diseases-classification/README.md

-# Banana-Leaf-Spot-Diseases-classification
+# Sign Language Detection
-A model for classifying 4 classes from Banana Leaf
+A model for detecting sign lanuage